ulissesalmeida/cpf/README.md

 [![Coverage Status](https://coveralls.io/repos/github/ulissesalmeida/cpf/badge.svg?branch=master)](https://coveralls.io/github/ulissesalmeida/cpf?branch=master)

-CPF is an acronym for "Cadastro de Pessoa Físicas," it's a unique number associated with a person that the Brazilian government maintains.
-With this number, it is possible to check to retrieve information about the person.
-For example, some companies or government services can offer data about the CPF like the person's name, or if the person is alive or has debts.
+CPF is an acronym for "Cadastro de Pessoa Físicas," it's a unique number associated to a person that the Brazilian government maintains.
+With this number, it is possible to check or retrieve information about a person.

 This library provides a validation that checks if the number is a valid CPF number.
 The CPF has check digit algorithm is similar to